dchacke/berlin-lang/README.md

 No!
 Berlin grew out of a fun side project and has not been battle tested nearly enough to be used in production.
 This transpiler is the first one I have ever written, and I had no idea what I was doing going in.

 Berlin is currently in an alpha phase and you should expect to run into bugs.
 That being said, I encourage you to try it out and contribute.
+I'm looking for alpha testers and contributors.

 ## Credit